verrazzano/docs/content/en/docs/quickstart.md

    ```

-   The deploys creates the Verrazzano Application Model and Verrazzano Application Binding, waits for the pods in the `greet` namespace to be
+   This creates the Verrazzano Application Model and Verrazzano Application Binding, waits for the pods in the `greet` namespace to be
    ready, and calls one of the endpoints provided by the REST service implemented by the example application.

-1. Verify the Verrazzano Application Model and Verrazzano Application Binding resources were created in the `default` namespace.
+1. Verify that the Verrazzano Application Model and Verrazzano Application Binding resources were created in the `default` namespace.

    ```shell
     $ kubectl get vm